Donald Mitchell is a Partner in the Corporate Practice of Smith, Gambrell & Russell, LLP.

 In both corporate and private practice, Mr. Mitchell has represented airlines, finance companies, maintenance facilities, brokerage firms, fixed-base operators, parts dealers, private companies and individuals with purchase, sale, lease, maintenance, training and services transactions involving aircraft (both commercial and private), engines, fleet equipment and other capital equipment and inventory.
 He has also represented manufacturers, maintenance facilities, fixed-base operators, general commercial businesses and individuals in litigating tort and commercial claims.
 Mr. Mitchell is a trained mediator and consultant on aviation and industry matters.

 Mr. Mitchell’s real world industry experience and practical approach to complicated issues serve as the foundation for his practice.
-Representative matters include: U.S. and Cross-Border (including the Americas, Europe, Middle East, India and Australia) purchase, sale and lease (operating, finance and leveraged leasing) of commercial aircraft (passenger and cargo), private aircraft, engines and equipment; “end of life” programs including consignments, joint ventures, and “green-time” leases; new aircraft manufacturer purchase and support agreements for large and regional commercial aircraft and private aircraft; financings for multiple aircraft and engine acquisitions including facility, government (export credit agency) and manufacturer supported financings; aircraft and engine part-outs and consignments; U.S. and cross-border collections, restructurings, work-outs and, when all else fails, asset repossessions; development and implementation of a comprehensive forward fleet aircraft disposition program including 119 airframes, spare engines, inventory and related flight equipment; maintenance, storage, flight services and cargo conversion agreements and equipment “power by the hour,” inventory material management and “maintenance cost per hour” programs.
+Representative matters include: U.S. and Cross-Border (including the Americas, Europe, Middle East, India and Australia) purchase, sale and lease (operating, finance and leveraged leasing) of commercial aircraft (passenger and cargo), private aircraft, engines and equipment; “end of life” programs including consignments, joint ventures, and “green-time” leases; new aircraft manufacturer purchase and support agreements for large and regional commercial aircraft, aircraft engines and private aircraft including new engine flight hour maintenance programs and support; financings for multiple aircraft and engine acquisitions including facility, government (export credit agency) and manufacturer supported financings; aircraft and engine part-outs and consignments; U.S. and cross-border collections, restructurings, work-outs and, when all else fails, asset repossessions; development and implementation of a comprehensive forward fleet aircraft disposition programs including multiple airframes, spare engines, inventory and related flight equipment; maintenance, storage, flight services and cargo conversion agreements and equipment “power by the hour,” inventory material management and “maintenance cost per hour” programs.

 Mr. Mitchell received his B.A. in Journalism and Public Relations, magna cum laude, from Temple University and received his J.D., cum laude, from the University of Miami School of Law.
 He is admitted to practice in Georgia, New York, Florida and Pennsylvania.